Billybobbeep/Billybobbeep/README.md

 **CPU:**
 -  **Cores:** 4
 -  **Model:** Intel(R) Xeon(R) CPU @ 2.30GHz
--  **Average Speed:** 2299MHz
+-　**Speed:** 2299MHz

 # Setup
-After you have downloaded the zip file, you will want to open the folder in your preferred code editing software.
-Once it is open go into the config.json file and change the variables to fit your needs.
-Do not forget to create a .env file to store your token in.
+After you have downloaded the zip file, you will want to open the folder in your prefered code editing software.
+Once it is open go into the config.json file and change the varables to fit your needs.
+Don't forget to create a .env file to store your token in.

 # Bot credits:
 - Scripting: